navinesh/conference-app/README.md

-App Engine application for the Udacity training course.
+App Engine application - a cloud-based API server to support a provided conference organization application that exists on the web.

 ## Products
 - [App Engine][1]